gulfiliz/gulfiliz.github.io/_posts/2025-12-30-new-orleans.md

 I had burned a ticket home.
 Instead, I went to a city where jazz lives in the streets, in the cafés, in the restaurants.
 Everywhere.

-I will go back.
+I will definitely go back!
+It is a great weekend getaway activity!

-I loved this place, which is within driving distance of Dallas.
-I definitely want to go again.
-There is nothing like live jazz music.

 I loved it.
 I had so much fun.